worldpeace-germany/mpfLightAndShowGenerator/README.md

 * If you want to specify a range to cover all numbers, enter for example `1-30`
 * Mix and combine the above options, e.g. `1; 5-20; 3; 33-29 `

 In most cases you probably enter a simple range, but that depends on your setup.
 Note, that you can enter a range from a higher to a lower number.
 That might be important for some animations if you want to have them started on the other end of the strip.
+Please note as well that the numbering of the LEDs start with 0 and not 1.

 #### Step Time and Fade Time
 Both fields need to contain a time value, including a time unit.
 [Step time](https://missionpinball.org/shows/format) defines how long it takes until the next step in your animation is started.
 [Fade time](https://missionpinball.org/config/light_player/#fade) describes how much time is being used to fade the LED to the next color.